radareorg/radare2-book/basic_commands/seeking.md

 ## Seeking at any position

-All seeking commands that have adress in command parametrs  can use any base such as hex/octal/binary or decimal.
+All seeking commands that have address in command parameters  can use any base such as hex/octal/binary or decimal.

 Seek to address 0x0, alternative command is just `0x0`